SavvyClique/AI-API/README.md

 # AI-API
- Simple yet functional RESTful API template that is AI-friendly
+ Simple yet functional RESTful API template that is AI-friendly with Web Scraper functionality.
- - Includes web scraper functionality.

 Designed to allow AI to receive requests via prompt, and grab any information from any location within a few seconds, and update their knowledge cutoff in relative real time.